 If your patent is already functional and valuable, corporate partnerships usually move faster than academic programs.

-Instead of paying engineers to brainstorm, they work with founders who already solved something.
+Rather than paying engineers to guess what might work, they partner with founders who already solved something.

-If your patent touches power generation, storage, hydrogen, grids, conservation, things that cost millions to deploy, universities alone won’t carry it.
+If your patent touches power generation, storage, hydrogen, grids, or conservation, systems that cost millions or billions to deploy, universities alone won’t carry the idea forward.

 I was on a call recently with a hydrogen company raising over $6 billion.